babylonchain/btc-staker/docs/create-phase1-staking.md

 - `--network` Specifies the BTC network this transaction will be sent, any of `[mainnet, testnet3, regtest, simnet, signet]`.

-By example to generate one staking transaction of 0.05 BTC and locked for one year, use `--staking-amount` as `5000000` and `--staking-time` as `52560`.
+For example to generate one staking transaction that locks `0.05` BTC for one year, use `--staking-amount=5000000` and `--staking-time=52560`.

 ```shell
 stakercli transaction create-phase1-staking-transaction \